On Feb. 22 in Las Vegas, lineal heavyweight champ Tyson Fury beat Deontay Wilder to claim the WBC belt.

 If a fighter has a WBA title, but then wins either the IBF, WBC or WBO belt, they get moved up to WBA "Super" champion.
 The "Regular" title then becomes vacant for two contenders to compete for.

 The WBA determines its mandatory challengers the same way as the IBF.
-The "Regular" heavyweight champion is Manuel Charr and the "Super" titlist is Joshua.
+The "Regular" heavyweight champion is Daniel Dubois and the "Super" titlist is Usyk.
 It is unlikely they will fight each other and instead will defend their separate belts.

 Many boxers regard the World Boxing Council as the most prestigious heavyweight belt in the sport.
 The WBC came into existence one year after the WBA in 1963.
 The WBC has held some of the most high profile fights in the history of boxing, including both Wilder vs. Fury fights.
 When you're the WBC champion in any weight class, many pundits consider that individual to be the premier fighter in their respective division.